 If you are interested in applying, please read the sections below on Eligibility, Timeline, Application Requirements, and Selection.

-- Applicant must have attended, and be a 2019 graduate of a public high school in Perry County, Kentucky.
+- Applicant must have attended, and be a 2021 graduate of a public high school located in Perry or Knott County, Kentucky.

 - Applicant must be planning to attend full-time as an undergraduate at an accredited 4-year college or university within the state of Kentucky.